 Where To find Norm And Kingfisher Paddleventures

 We do not have a brick-and-mortar retail location; instead our business operates on an e-commerce platform and we go to our customers.
-If you rent from us, we’ll deliver everything right to your doorstep, beach access, or boat ramp.
 We meet tour customers at the starting point for each excursion, which we communicate via phone or email.

 The best way to contact Norm is to call him or send an email.
 His phone number and email address are: